How to Get Rid of Dog Smell & Eliminate Dog Odor

 Say Goodbye to Smelly Dog Odor with GotDog Dog Cologne Spray

-For right after grooming or to help extend that just bathed freshness, our dog freshener makes Fluffy smell like a million bones!
-We offer many dif-fur-ent designer dupes, so it's always paw-sible to find your fav-fur-ite scent.Find The Paw-fect Dog Perfume
+For right after grooming or helping to extend that just bathed freshness, our dog freshener makes Fluffy smell like a million bones!
+We offer many dif-fur-ent designer dupes, so it's always paw-sible to find your fav-fur-ite scent to help eliminate dog odor.Find The Paw-fect Dog Perfume

 If the smelly dog odor isn't a symptom of a more serious issue, then it's time to deal with the stench yourself.
 Not to worry — we have plenty of remedies and tips to explain how to make your dog stop smelling.